 - Beat in the eggs, one by one.

-- Sift in the dry ingredients and stir.
+- Sift in the dry ingredients, discarding any particularly large bits of bran left in the sieve and stir.

 - Juice the lemon and stir in gently with the grated marzipan until everything is just combined.